Contemplation (View)

 THE IMAGE

-The image of BITING THROUGH.
+The image of CONTEMPLATION.

 THE LINES

-Nine in the fourth place means:
+Six in the fourth place means:

-It furthers one to be mindful of difficulties
+It furthers one to exert influence as the guest of a king.

 THE JUDGMENT